pyinvoke/invoke/sites/docs/concepts/invoking-tasks.rst

 -----------------------------

-To continue the "build" example (and make it more concrete), let's have it do actual work, and make some assertions about the results of that work.
+To continue the "build" example (and make it more concrete), let's have it do actual work, and make assertions about the results of that work.
 Specifically:

 - ``build`` is responsible for creating a file named ``output``.
 - ``build`` should not run if ``output`` already exists.